Giuseppe Garibaldi: Legacy

-Garibaldi's popularity, skill at rousing the common people and his military exploits are all credited with making the unification of Italy possible.
-He also served as a global exemplar of mid-19th century revolutionary liberalism and nationalism.
+Garibaldi's popularity, skill at rousing the common people, and his military exploits are all credited with making the unification of Italy possible.
+He was also a global exemplar of mid-19th century revolutionary liberalism and nationalism.
 After the liberation of southern Italy from the Neapolitan monarchy in the Kingdom of the Two Sicilies, Garibaldi chose to sacrifice his liberal republican principles for the sake of unification.
-Garibaldi's acclaim stretched across Europe with his name revered in Britain to America and France, the tale of an Italian vagabond trekking the South American plains from battle to battle with his pregnant wife in tow, and then returning home and for the love of his homeland forsaking his ambition of making Italy a republic.
+Garibaldi's acclaim stretched across Europe, with his name revered in Britain and France.
+His was the tale of an Italian vagabond trekking the South American plains from battle to battle with his pregnant wife in tow and then returning home and for the love of his homeland forsaking his ambition of making Italy a republic.
 His exploits became legendary, and when he toured Britain in his older days he was received as a hero.

 Garibaldi subscribed to the anti-clericalism common among Latin liberals and did much to circumscribe the temporal power of the Papacy.
 His personal religious convictions are unclear to historians.
-In 1882, he wrote that "Man created God, not God created Man", yet he is quoted as saying in his autobiography: "I am a Christian, and I speak to Christians – I am a true Christian, and I speak to true Christians.
-I love and venerate the religion of Christ, because Christ came into the world to deliver humanity from slavery. [...]
+In 1882, he wrote that "Man created God, not God created Man", yet he is quoted as saying in his autobiography: "I am a Christian and I speak to Christians—I am a good Christian and speak to good Christians.
+I love and venerate the religion of Christ because Christ came into the world to deliver humanity from slavery for which God has not created it.
+But the Pope, who wishes all men to be slaves—who demands of the powerful of the earth fetters and chains for Italians—the Pope king does not know Christ.
+He lies to his religion.
+Among the Indians, two geniuses are recognized and adored: that of good and that of evil.
+Well, the Genius of Evil for Italy is the Pope king.
+Let no one misunderstand my words—let no one confound Popery with Christianity—the Religion of Liberty with the avaricious and sanguinary Politics of Slavery. [...]
 You have the duty to educate the people—educate the people—educate them to be Christians—educate them to be Italians. [...]
 Viva l'Italia!
-Viva Christianity!"
+Viva Christianity!".